-This is the approach of the first climbers on Montaz.
-A beautiful combination from the south is the ascent over the Findenegg route and the descent over the normal, south route (see the description in the opposite direction).
-The Suringar bivouac can also be reached from the north (Via Amalia), but that ascent is much longer and higher.
+Route Descriptionsouth route (see the description in the opposite direction).
+The Suringar bivouac can also be reached from the north (Via Amalia), and by the Western route, but those two ascents are much longer and higher.

 From the Brazza hut you follow the marked trail over alpine meadows towards the north-west.
 The foot of rock walls looks near, but the magnitude of Altipiano del Montasio makes an illusion.
 For 550 m of altitude you will need a bit less than 2 hours to reach Forca del Disteis, 2201m (notch), where the crest from Monte Cimone is attached to the Montaz massif.